syncfusion/blazor-docs/src/grid/datagrid/editing.md

 The Inline template editing provides an option to customize the default behavior of Inline editing.
 Using the Inline template, you can render your own editors by defining the [`GridEditSettings`](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor~Syncfusion.Blazor.Grids.GridEditSettings.html) component's [`Mode`](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor~Syncfusion.Blazor.Grids.GridEditSettings~Mode.html) property as **Normal** and wrapping the HTML elements inside the [`Template`](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor~Syncfusion.Blazor.Grids.GridEditSettings~Template.html) property of [`GridEditSettings`](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor~Syncfusion.Blazor.Grids.GridEditSettings.html).

+> Custom components inside the Inline Template must be specified with two-way (**@bind-Value**) binding to reflect the changes in DataGrid.

 In some cases, you would need to add new field editors in the Inline editing which are not present in the column model.
 In that case, the Inline template editing will help you to customize the default editing.

 The following sample code demonstrates DataGrid enabled with Inline template editing,